- Resources and references

 - All blood sampling techniques in the mouse

 This technique may require the animals to be warmed in order to dilate the blood vessel prior to taking the sample.
-This can be stressful and can cause dehydration due to salivation, in addition to increasing metabolic rate, which may affect the experimental data.
+This can be stressful and can cause dehydration due to salivation, in addition to increasing metabolic rate, which may affect experimental data depending on the parameters observed.
 As a result, other routes such as saphenous vein sampling should be used where possible and, in particular, where there is a need to take multiple samples.

 |Number of samples||One or two blood samples can be taken per session and in any 24-hour period, depending on sample volume.|

 |Sample volume||50 ul to 0.2 ml|

-|Equipment||25G - 27G needle or lance|
+|Equipment||25G needle or lance|

-|Staff resource||One person is required to take the blood sample if a tube restrainer is used.
-For large groups of animals more staff members are required.
+|Staff resource||One person is required to take the blood sample if a restraint tube is used.
+For large groups of animals, more staff members are required.
 Restraint is not required for samples in well habituated animals.|

 Mice may be warmed, to dilate the blood vessel.
 Care should be taken to avoid hyperthermia and dehydration.

 - Diehl KH, et al (2001).
 A good practice guide to the administration of substances and removal of blood, including routes and volumes.
 Journal of applied Toxicology 21.1: 15-23

-- Methods of blood collection in the mouse.
+- Hoff J (2000).
+Methods of blood collection in the mouse.
+Lab Animal 29:10

-- Removal of blood from laboratory mammals and birds.
+- Morton DB (1993).
+Removal of blood from laboratory mammals and birds.
 Lab Animal 27: 1-22

-- Durschlag M, Wurbel H, Stauffacher M, von Holst D (1996) Repeated blood collection in the laboratory mouse by tail incision - modification of an old technique.
-Physiology and Behaviour.
-60(6), 1565-1568
+- Durschlag M, Wurbel H, Stauffacher M, von Holst D (1996).
+Repeated blood collection in the laboratory mouse by tail incision - modification of an old technique.
+Physiology and Behaviour 60(6): 1565-1568

 - Hem A, Smith A J, Solberg P (1998).
 Saphenous vein puncture for blood sampling of the mouse, rat, hamster, gerbil, guinea pig, ferret and mink.
 Laboratory animals 32(4): 364-368